cloudmesh-community/fa18-523-70/paper/paper.md

 algorithm, recommendations are given to the user based on the timeliness of the type of recommendation.
 Whether real time recommendation or sending an email later after some time.

++@fig:BigDataArchitectureOfRecommendationSystem shows high level architecture of the big data recommendation system for videos

 ![Big Data Architecture Of Recommendation System [@fa18-523-70-datacamp]](images/Picture6.jpg){#fig:BigDataArchitectureOfRecommendationSystem}